snarlferb/u/README.md

   Pen position refers to the current point in the coordinate system where the next glyph will be drawn when rendering text.
-It's an analogy taken from traditional typesetting and calligraphy, where a pen or a type piece moves across a surface to place characters. *A type piece is a small physical block with an embossed character if you didnt know.*
+It's an analogy taken from traditional typesetting and calligraphy, where a pen or a type piece moves across a surface to place characters. *A type piece is a small physical block with an embossed character, which is irrelevant, unless you're starting a printing press*

-  Parsing vector and bitmap fonts follows distinct processes tailored to their respective formats.
+  Parsing vector and bitmap fonts follows a distinct process specific to the associated format used.
-  When parsing a vector font such as TrueType or OpenType, the process involves deciphering structured data that defines each glyph using mathematical descriptions like Bézier curves.
+  When parsing a vector font such as TrueType or OpenType, the process involves deciphering structured data that defines each glyph using mathematical descriptions (Bézier curves).

   During the loading process, the parser reads through the font file's tables to extract information such as glyph outlines, hinting instructions, kerning pairs, and metadata related to font metrics and features.
   This parsed data enables the font renderer to scale glyphs smoothly to any size without loss of quality, by dynamically recalculating the curves and lines based on the output device's resolution.

-  The scanline (separate but important process on the whole)/and rasterization involves determining which pixels within a grid are covered by the outline of a glyph.
-Vector fonts are rasterized by converting those vector outlines (lines, shapes, etc.) into pixel data, wherein each point is mapped to the corresponding pixel on the screen; which involves transfering the bespoke outlines onto a pixel grid and filling the interiors of said shapes.
+  The scanline (separate but important process on the whole) and rasterization are such steps required for having some semblance of text processing in your application.
+Rasterization determines which pixels within a grid are covered by the outline of a glyph.
+Vector fonts are rasterized by converting those vector outlines (lines, shapes, etc.) into pixel data, wherein each point is mapped to the corresponding pixel on the screen.
+  This involves transfering the bespoke outlines onto a pixel grid and filling the interiors of said shapes.

   Bitmap fonts are already rasterized in their current form, however they must still be parsed and decoded.

-  In contrast, parsing a bitmap font, like those in BDF format, involves interpreting fixed-size grid representations of glyphs and corresponding metrics.
-The parser identifies and extracts bitmap data for each character, typically stored as sequences of hexadecimal values that encode pixel patterns (the hex and metadata that originated in the BDF file itself)
+  In contrast, parsing a bitmap font (like those in BDF format) involves interpreting fixed-size grid representations of glyphs and corresponding metrics.
+The parser identifies and extracts bitmap data for each character, typically stored as sequences of hexadecimal values that encode pixel patterns (the hex and metadata that originated in the font file itself)

   When a function reads this data from the file, it converts each hexadecimal value into its corresponding binary representation.
 This conversion is essential because the application needs to manipulate and process the bitmap data in its memory space.

   Bitmap fonts store each glyph as a grid of pixels, where the number of bits used to represent each pixel (bits per pixel or "bpp") determines the range of colors or shades available, that is number of bits used to represent the color information of each pixel in a font character.
 Common depths include 1, 2, 4, 8, 16, and 32 bits per pixel.
 Higher bpp allows for more detailed or colorful glyphs.

   If the bitmap depth exceeds 8 bits per pixel (e.g., 16 or 32 bits), the function must ensure compatibility with the application's internal representation by discarding the lower-order bits after conversion.